The special ed law (IDEA) regulations allows for a parent to take to IEP meetings whomever the parent may invite.

 Our advocates are familiar with the tactics school districts use to keep parents at bay which results in the child receiving a minimal “schooling” of our child.
 Over the years many parents expressed to our advocates the parent was treated with respect and much differently than before.
 Some of the most effective “buttons” a parent can “push” can occur outside or before an upcoming IEP meeting.

 The IEP Center advocates are aware of strategies parents can trigger to work the system and not be bamboozled.
-We go with parents to suspension hearings, manifestation-determination meetings and mediation.
+We are available to participate online or telephone with parents in suspension hearings, manifestation-determination meetings and mediation*.

 Don’t be bamboozled!
 Parents who are serious about their child’s schooling and tired of being bamboozled use advocates at The IEP Center.
 Parents who are serious about their child’s education use our advocates.